xclarifyio/wp-clarify/readme.txt

 That is a longer question that is hard to answer here.
 Visit our [How it Works](http://clarify.io/how-clarify-works/) page for more details.

 == Changelog ==

+= 1.0.2 =
+Updated the search result count to make sure the results of this plugin are combined with the normal result count.

 = 1.0.1 =
 We made some major cleanups to the docs to make the plugin easier to use.